sodascience/artscraper/CONTRIBUTING.md

 ## Reporting a bug

-If you found a bug in osmenrich, we would love to know more about it.
+If you found a bug in artscraper, we would love to know more about it.
 Please let us know about this problem by [opening an issue](https://github.com/sodascience/artscraper/issues/new/choose).

 The most important thing to include in your new issue is a minimal reproducible example that we can use to verify your problem and understand its root cause.